MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 ```

 ### -AllowVoicemail
 Enables inbound calls to be routed to voicemail.

+Valid options are:
+- AlwaysEnabled: Calls are always forwarded to voicemail on unanswered after ringing for thirty seconds, regardless of the unanswered call forward setting for the user.
-Valid options are: AlwaysEnabled, AlwaysDisabled, and UserOverride.
-When set to AlwaysDisabled, calls are never routed to voicemail, regardless of the call forward or unanswered settings for the user.
+- AlwaysDisabled: Calls are never routed to voicemail, regardless of the call forward or unanswered settings for the user.
 Voicemail isn't available as a call forwarding or unanswered setting in Teams.
-When set to AlwaysEnabled, calls are always forwarded to voicemail on unanswered after ringing for thirty seconds, regardless of the unanswered call forward setting for the user.
-When set to UserOverride, calls are forwarded to voicemail based on the call forwarding and/or unanswered settings for the user.
+- UserOverride: Calls are forwarded to voicemail based on the call forwarding and/or unanswered settings for the user.

 ```yaml
 Type: String